build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 ---
 title: "How To Build Stock Price Prediction Without Writing a Single Line of Code"
 description: "How To Build Stock Price Prediction Without Writing a Single Line of Code.
-In this post you will learn how to use Amazon SageMaker Canvasto generate preditions without writng code."
+In this post you will learn how to use Amazon SageMaker Canvas to generate predictions without writing code."
 tags:
   - ai
   - sagemaker